Many women opt for tea as a natural, healthy, and satisfying drink during pregnancy.

 Editor's Note:Dr. Njoud Jweihan, MD

 Nettle tea is an herbal tea made from the stinging nettles plant.
 It is listed as “Likely Unsafe for Pregnancy” in the Natural Medicines Database but is still widely recommended by midwives and herbal experts.
 It is often included as an ingredient in tea blends marketed specifically for pregnancy.

 The difference between the recommended use and the actual use is likely related to the part of the plant used to make the tea.
 For pregnancy, it’s thought that using the leaves from the nettle plant renders it safe, while teas made from the roots are not.

-Still, nettle tea is considered to be “off limits” for pregnant women by most medical practitioners as the Natural Medicines Database does not distinguish between teas made from the leaves or roots.
+Still, most medical practitioners consider nettle tea to be “off-limits” for pregnant women as the Natural Medicines Database does not distinguish between teas made from the leaves or roots.
 For this reason, we take a conservative approach and do not recommend nettle tea during pregnancy.

-Tea can be a wonderful addition to your diet during pregnancy, helping to alleviate some of your most common pregnancy complaints and also offering you a less-caffeinated alternative to your morning cup of coffee.
+In moderation, tea can be a beneficial addition to your diet during pregnancy.
+It can help to alleviate some of your common pregnancy complaints and offers you a less-caffeinated alternative to your morning cup of coffee.